-One of the main focuses of the Nursing Home Law Center is the protection of nursing home residents and getting them the highest nursing home verdict that we can.
+One of the main focuses of Nursing Home Law News is the protection of nursing home residents and getting them the highest nursing home verdict that we can.

 We exert considerable time and energy on this field of law because we see the need: nursing homes are booming and this often leads to neglect, abuse, and negligence.
 Therefore, residents lose out in the process and suffer various kinds of harms including bodily injuries, financial expenses, mental suffering, and other tangible and intangible losses.

 Generally, this comes about through different kinds of accidents but primarily from falls, sores, neglect, and abuse.
 When this happens, we stand up for the rights of residents in South Carolina courts.